 Your email programme will include several triggered campaigns such as a welcome email when they first subscribe, and an email when a visitor abandons their shopping cart, which is demonstrated below in this customer lifecycle:

-There are many ways that the content within those triggered campaigns can be personalized.
+There are many ways that the content within those transactional campaigns can be personalized.
 For example, including the item that the subscriber was viewing when they abandoned their cart:

 It’s easy to overthink when it comes to utilizing personalization methods within your email marketing operation, but segmentation is still key — segment your database to enable you to create personal messages for each unique segment using specifics like content, calls to action and subject lines.